Procrastination is universally associated with negative outcomes.

 Students are more likely to procrastinate when compared to the general population.

-Certain personality and environment factors contribute to student procrastination.
+Certain personality and environmental factors contribute to student procrastination.

 This includes poor planning, poor time management, overestimating motivation, underestimating the time certain tasks take, and immediately believing they will understand an assignment.